hansott/sepa-payment-code/README.md

 ```

-You can copy this into an QR code generator then try scanning it with your banking app.
+You can copy this into a QR code generator then try scanning it with your banking app.